The Sixty-Year Search for the Missing Men of World War II

 “A breathtaking work of literary journalism and a dazzling debut.
 Vanished unfolds like a cinematic mystery while exploring the eternal questions of war, love, and loss.
 Hylton is a master storyteller.”—Philipp Meyer, author of The Son

-“There is no boosterism or puffery in saying that Wil Hylton is one of the best journalists working today.”—John Jeremiah Sullivan, author of Pulphead
+“One of the best journalists working today.”—John Jeremiah Sullivan, author of Pulphead

 To keep up-to-date, input your email address, and we will contact you on publication